 Buy/sell spread – Many of InvestNow’s funds have a buy/sell spread.
 The spread applies each time you buy or sell units in a fund.
 For example, the spread for the AMP All Country Global Shares Index Fund is 0.07%.
 That means:

-- When you buy units the the fund, you buy them at a 0.07% premium to the current unit price.
+- When you buy units in the fund, you buy them at a 0.07% premium to the current unit price.
 If the unit price was $1, you would pay $1.0007 to buy each unit.

 - When you sell units, you sell them at a 0.07% discount to the current unit price.
 If the unit price was $1, you would sell each unit at a price of $0.9993.